Norbert515/flutter_sequence_animation/README.md

           curve: Curves.fastOutSlowIn
         ).animate(controller);
 ```
+In this case only the color is animated but you can add as many different properties to the sequence as you'd like.
+The only restriction is that Animations with the same tag can not overlap and need to be ordered.

 #### Now you can access the resulting animation from anywhere in your code with
 ```dart
 sequenceAnimation["color"]